ppy/osu-infrastructure/score-submission.md

                 - wait for x ms for pp to be populated by `osu-performance`
                     - `osu-performance` is constantly polling for new scores and usually processes the pp before timeout
     - return updated statistics to the user, one row per leaderboard, including pp if available

-## Goals / Timeline

-The main goal is to complete this change before the primary key address space runs out for `osu_scores_high` (we currently use `UNSIGNED INT`).
-The overhead of converting this to a larger `BIGINT` type will be a pain to deal with, so moving away to the new structure and avoiding this altogether is preferred.

-Currently we are sitting at 4,048,822,061 at a usage rate of 1.3 million per day.
-This gives us 189 days as of 2022-02-01, so all usage of the old tables should stop well before 2022-08-01.

 ## New infrastructure